AndrewJakubowicz/web.dev/src/site/content/en/blog/rendering-on-the-web/index.md

 ## Client-side rendering

 Client-side rendering means rendering pages directly in the browser with JavaScript.
 All logic, data fetching, templating and routing are handled on the client rather than the server.
-The effective outcome is that more passed to the user's device from the server, and that comes with its own set of trade-offs.
+The effective outcome is that more data is passed to the user's device from the server, and that comes with its own set of trade-offs.

 Client-side rendering can be difficult to get and keep fast for mobile devices.
 If minimal work is done, client-side rendering can approach the performance of pure server-side rendering, keeping a [tight JavaScript budget](https://mobile.twitter.com/HenrikJoreteg/status/1039744716210950144) and delivering value in as few [round-trips](https://en.wikipedia.org/wiki/Round-trip_delay_time) as possible.
 Critical scripts and data can be delivered sooner using `<link rel=preload>`, which gets the parser working for you sooner.
 Patterns like [PRPL](/apply-instant-loading-with-prpl/) are also worth evaluating in order to ensure initial and subsequent navigations feel instant.